 The easiest way to travel from Hanoi to your cruise departure point is to let your cruise company arrange the transfer.

 Almost all cruises offer a transfer service from Hanoi.
 Some will include it in the cost of the cruise while others will charge for it separately.
-It is typically $20-30 USD per person each direction for the transfer service.
+It is typically $20-30 USD per person in each direction for the transfer service.

 When to Visit Lan Ha Bay